austinsonger/Policy-Portal/data-protection.md

 Protection of data in use relies on application layer controls and system access controls.
 See the Production Security / SDLC and Access sections for details.

-\<PlaceHolder> applications implement logical account-level data segregation to protect data in a multi-tenancy deployment.
-In addition, \<PlaceHolder> applications may incorporate advanced security features such as Runtime Application Self Protection (RASP) modules and Attribute Based Access Control (ABAC) for protection of data in use.
+`<Company Placeholder>` applications implement logical account-level data segregation to protect data in a multi-tenancy deployment.
+In addition, `<Company Placeholder>` applications may incorporate advanced security features such as Runtime Application Self Protection (RASP) modules and Attribute Based Access Control (ABAC) for protection of data in use.